SBAI-Youness/Snake_Game/README.md

     ```
 ## Credits

-This Hangman Game was initially created by **Taha Ammour**.
+This Snake Game was initially created by **Youness SBAI**.
 See the [Credits](#credits) section in the project for more information.

 ## License

-Hangman Game is released under the MIT License.
+Snake Game is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---